venator85/cwac-endless/README.markdown

 `cacheInBackground()` is called on a background thread, `appendCachedData()` is called on the main application thread.

-### The Rebinding

-Your `EndlessAdapter` also needs to implement `rebindPendingView()`.
-This method will be called, on the UI thread, after `appendInBackground()` completes its work.
-You will be passed the position in the `ListAdapter` that needs to go in this row, plus the original row `View` itself.
-Your mission is to make the row `View` look like any other row (e.g., replace the "loading" graphic with the actual row content).

 Dependencies
 ------------
 This project relies upon the [CWAC AdapterWrapper][adapter] project.